 - GPU: GTX 1050 Ti

 If your PC does not meet the minimum requirements for the game, you might not notice any improvement in the FPS.
 Fortunately, Valorant isn’t a demanding title and can run on just about every PC launched within the past couple of years.
 Now, to get on with how to increase FPS in Valorant, these are the settings you must change.

 First off, launch the Settings and move to the video settings option.
 Here you need to change the resolution to match the monitor’s resolution.
 However, in case you have a 4K monitor, we recommend scaling down the resolution.

 Next, you must change the Material Quality, Texture Quality, Detail Quality, and Anisotropic Filtering settings.
 Doing this is necessary to increase FPS in Valorant.
 This process highly depends on your PC’s configurations, and your mileage may vary.

 As a safe bet, try lowering all these settings to Medium and 2x.
 Now work your way up or down based on the results you see.
 If your system is on the lower end of the system requirements for Valorant, we suggest turning the settings down to Low.

 Additional or optional changes

-You might also be able to increase the frames per second by turning OFF the Shadows.
+You might also increase the frames per second by turning OFF the Shadows.
 Additionally, you can turn off Distortion and enable Improve Clarity.
 Changing these settings does not guarantee an increase in FPS in Valorant.
-As a last resort, you can try lowering the resolution to be lower than the native resolution of your monitor.
+As a last resort, you can try lowering the resolution to lower than the native resolution of your monitor.
 However, this will result in a poor visual experience while playing the game.